Sergio Sánchez (footballer, born 1977)

-Sergio Sánchez Sánchez (born 28 April 1977) is a Spanish retired footballer who played as a goalkeeper.
+Sergio Sánchez Sánchez (born 28 April 1977) is a Spanish former professional footballer who played as a goalkeeper, currently a manager.

 Playing career

 Sánchez was born in Carbayín Alto, Siero, Asturias.
-Having joined local Sporting de Gijón's youth system as an infant, he first appeared with the professionals during the 1998–99 season as the club was in the second division.
-Another spell at that level, with Atlético Madrid, would follow, although he played almost no part in the Colchoneross return to La Liga in 2002 (three games).
+Having joined local Sporting de Gijón's youth system as an infant, he first appeared with the professionals during the 1998–99 season as the club was in the Segunda División.
+Another spell at that level, with Atlético Madrid, would follow, although he played almost no part in the Colchoneross return to La Liga in 2001–02 (three games).
 He was signed by the latter in October 1999, but remained on loan to the former until June of the following year.

-Loaned by Atlético to RCD Espanyol in 2002–03 – making his top-flight debut on 2 September 2002 in a 0–2 away loss against Real Madrid – Sánchez would meet the same fate the following campaign, with Getafe CF. There, he would appear in exactly half of the matches as the Madrid outskirts side achieved a first-ever promotion to the top tier, only collecting eight appearances during 2004–05.
+Loaned by Atlético to RCD Espanyol in 2002–03Manninger rescinde su contrato con el Espanyol y posibilita la llegada de Sergio Sánchez (Manninger terminates his contract with Espanyol and enables Sergio Sánchez's arrival); Libertad Digital, 23 August 2002 (in Spanish)– making his top-flight debut on 2 September 2002 in a 2–0 away loss against Real MadridSergio Sánchez debutó en Primera con el Espanyol (Sergio Sánchez made Primera debut with Espanyol); La Nueva España, 27 November 2008 (in Spanish)– Sánchez would meet the same fate the following campaign, with Getafe CF. There, he would appear in exactly half of the matches as the Madrid outskirts side achieved a first-ever promotion to the top tier, only collecting eight appearances during 2004–05.

-After an unassuming stint with Hércules CF, Sánchez signed for lowly UD Melilla, leaving shortly after due to personal reasons.
+After an unassuming stint with Hércules CF, Sánchez signed for lowly UD Melilla, leaving shortly after for personal reasons.
 He finished the season with ADO Den Haag in the Netherlands.